schm00g/schm00g.github.io/README.md

 # schm00g.github.io

-### How to use Github pages to host a custom domain
+### How to use Github Pages to host a custom domain:

-1. Set up your Github pages as per [instructions](https://pages.github.com/).
+1. Set up your Github Pages as per [instructions](https://pages.github.com/).

 2. Purchase your web domain.
 I chose [Google Domains](https://domains.google.com/).